A lower bound on dark matter mass: Introduction

 \section{Introduction}

+Dark matter is essential to our understanding of the cosmos -- from the astrophysical scales relevant for dwarf galaxies to the cosmological scales in the Cosmic Microwave Background (CMB) \cite{Drlica-Wagner:2022lbd}.
+Dark matter makes up approximately $84\%$ of the non-relativistic matter in our cosmos \cite{Planck:2018vyg}.
+Its detailed nature, however, is not well understood.
+For example, the mass or spin of dark matter particles is not known, and we have yet to confirm any non-gravitational interactions of dark matter.
+Furthermore, we do not have a unique formation mechanism for dark matter in the early universe.
+Given the relevance of dark matter to our understanding of the cosmos, any relatively model-independent constraint on some of its microscopic properties would be valuable.
+In this letter, we provide such a relatively model-independent lower bound on the mass of dark matter particles.

-An approximately scale invariant initial power spectrum of dark matter density fluctuations for comoving wavenumbers $k<k_{\rm obs}\sim 10\,\rm {Mpc}^{-1}$ is consistent with current observations \cite{Irsic:2017yje,Bechtol:2022koa}.
-We use two effects, (1) excess white noise power and (2) suppression of power due to free-steaming, to provide a relatively model-independent lower bound on the mass of the dark matter particle produced after inflation, $m\gtrsim 10^{-18}\,\rm eV$.
-The bound is independent of the nature of the field (scalar, vector, tensor etc.) and details of the post-inflationary production mechanism, but assumes this field constitutes all of dark matter and interacts only gravitationally after production.
+An approximately scale invariant initial power spectrum of dark matter density fluctuations for comoving wavenumbers $k<k_{\rm obs}\sim 10\,\rm {Mpc}^{-1}$ is consistent with current observations \cite{Irsic:2017yje,Nadler:2019zrb}.
+We use two effects, (1) excess white noise power and (2) suppression of power due to free-steaming, to provide a relatively model-independent lower bound on the mass of the dark matter, {$m\gtrsim 10^{-19}\,\rm eV$}, assuming that the background dark matter density results from finite-momentum rather than the homogeneous oscillations of the dark matter field.
+The bound is independent of the nature of the field (scalar, vector, tensor etc.) and details of the production mechanism, but assumes this field constitutes all of dark matter and interacts only gravitationally after production.
 With more details of the production mechanism included, the bound can be strengthened further.
-Our lower bound is at least 2 orders of magnitude stronger than that due to the finite Jeans scale in fuzzy dark matter \cite{Irsic:2017yje}.
-It is comparable to the recent bound due to dynamical heating of stars in ultra-faint white dwarfs \cite{Dalal:2022rmp}.
-It is weaker than the one of \cite{McQuinn}, who use a model-specific version of (1) alone, but more general.
+Our lower bound is at least 1-2 orders of magnitude stronger than that due to the finite Jeans scale in fuzzy dark matter \cite{Irsic:2017yje,Rogers:2020ltq}.
+It is comparable to the recent bound due to dynamical heating of stars in ultra-faint dwarf galaxies \cite{Dalal:2022rmp}.
+Our bound is more general, but weaker than the one of \cite{McQuinn,Feix:2020txt}, who use a model-specific version of (1) alone.
+Based on inferred quasar spins and hence lack of superradiance, \cite{Unal:2020jiy} also claims a stronger bound on the mass than ours.

 To demonstrate our idea, we provide a concrete example of scalar field dark matter.
 We set $\hbar=c=1$.